-For 5G ProSe UE-to-Network Relay discovery, a Relay Discovery Key Response is returned instead of the Discovery Response, and the RSC is included instead of the ProSe Restricted Code.
-The response message contains the discovery security materials as contained in step 9.
+For 5G ProSe UE-to-Network Relay discovery, a Relay Discovery Key Response is returned instead of the Discovery Response, and the RSC and HPLMN Id(s) are included instead of the ProSe Restricted Code.
+The response message contains a list of the discovery security materials for a list of HPLMNs of the 5G ProSe UE-to-Network Relay(s), Each of the security materials is contained in a Relay Discovery Key Response from a 5G DDNMF of the potential UE-to-Network Relay(s) as returned in step 9.

 If the 5G DDNMF in the HPLMN of the Monitoring UE receives the PC5 security policies associated with the ProSe Restricted Code in step 9, the Monitoring UE's 5G DDNMF forwards the PC5 security policies to the Monitoring UE.

-For 5G ProSe UE-to-Network Relay discovery, a Relay Discovery Key Response is used instead of the Discovery Response, and the RSC is used instead of the ProSe Restricted Code.

 Steps 11 and 12 occur over PC5: